USS Blower: Loss

-Late on the evening on 3 April 1953, the Dumlupınar and the Turkish submarine TCG Birinci İnönü (S330) (also sometimes written "TCG İnönü I") started their voyage home to the Turkish Armed Forces Naval Yards in Gölcük, Turkey, after completing their participation in a regular North Atlantic Treaty Organization (NATO) training exercise in the Mediterranean.
+Late on the evening on 3 April 1953, Dumlupınar and the Turkish submarine TCG Birinci İnönü (S330) (also sometimes written "TCG İnönü I") started their voyage home to the Turkish Armed Forces Naval Yards in Gölcük, Turkey, after completing their participation in a regular North Atlantic Treaty Organization (NATO) training exercise in the Mediterranean.
 On 4 April 1953 at 02:10, they entered the Dardanelles (also known as the Çanakkale Strait) en route Gölcük.
 Ninety-six men were aboard Dumlupınar, 88 of them below deck and eight on deck.

 There was a heavy mist in the strait that night, which severely limited visibility.
 Lieutenant Hüseyin İnkaya was on deck duty when something unseen suddenly and violently struck Dumlupınar off Nara Burnu (English "Cape Nara"), the narrowest (1.2 km and deepest (113 m point of the Dardanelles, as well as the point where the currents are the strongest at up to 5 kn, versus 1 to 2 kn elsewhere in the strait.
 The force of the impact threw the eight crew members on deck overboard.
 Dumlupınar′s propellers killed two of them, while another drowned in the ensuing commotion.

 The Swedish cargo ship MV Naboland had collided with Dumlupınar, ramming her on her starboard side in her bow torpedo room.
 Dumlupınar started to take on water in her forward compartments.
 The collision severed most communications and knocked out Dumlupınar′s electrical power.
 The 88 men below decks, seeing that Dumlupınar was taking on water from the bow, tried to reach the stern to seek shelter in the aft torpedo room, but many of them perished in the rapidly rising waters.
 Of the 88, only 22 were able to reach and lock themselves in the stern torpedo compartment.
 Dumlupınar sank within minutes due to the scale of the damage and a subsequent explosion in her central compartment.
 The survivors trapped in the stern torpedo room released an emergency communications buoy in the hope of signaling rescuers on the surface.

 Shortly after the collision, a small motorboat that had heard the impact alerted a Turkish Government customs ship anchored nearby in the harbor at Eceabat to the incident.
 When the customs ship reached the site of the accident, her crew saw that Naboland had lowered her lifeboats and deployed life jackets to find and rescue survivors from Dumlupınar and was firing flares to alert rescuers and guide them to the scene.
 The customs ship took on board the five sailors from Dumlupınar who had survived being thrown off her deck and took them to local hospitals.
 Three of the hospitalized men died of their injuries on 5 April 1953.